carpaltunnel/ArCA-NodeJS-2024-Spring/Labs/lab008-API Completion/README.md

    3. Responses
    4. Parameters
 8. Add linting using the airbnb-base configuration
 9. ~~Add unit tests.
-You have two options to deal with database integration : ~~
+You have two options to deal with database integration:~~
    1.  ~~Create setup/seed scripts with sample data that run before your tests to prepare the database for unit tests.
 You can assume MongoDB will be running locally.~~
    2.  ~~Eliminate MongoDB from the unit tests by using Sinon to stub the calls to your Model and do assertions on the Sinon spies to ensure they are called correctly.~~